 References around the project suggest a long-running activity arc rather than a brief burst.
 Streaming and download platforms point to an ongoing catalogue, indicating that Shockillaz has remained active into the 2020s with a steady release presence.

 There are also signs of connection to the Crosspoint orbit in Latvia, which places the project within a local network of producers and DJs rather than as an isolated alias.
-Even where documentation is sparse, that kind of scene adjacency helps explain how such projects sustain visibility over time.

 Its significance lies in that continuity.
 In a genre sustained as much by specialist circulation as by mass exposure, projects like Shockillaz help keep the harder breakbeat and electro-bass vocabulary active across regional scenes and newer digital platforms.